 - Paralysis

 You may not receive the entire benefit amount if you are injured in a covered accident.
-Typically, AD&D insurance plans don’t pay 100% of their face amounts in the event of dismemberment.
+Typically, accidental death and dismemberment insurance plans don’t pay 100% of their face amounts in the event of dismemberment.
 That said, you may get the full pay-out if you suffer multiple injuries.

 For example, let’s say you lose a leg in a bus accident.
 In this scenario, the insurer may pay only 50% of the death benefit.
 However, if the accident resulted in a loss of foot and hearing, you might get the entire benefit amount.